floragunncom/search-guard-docs/_docs/jwt_jwks.md

 |---|---|
 | refresh\_rate\_limit\_count | The maximum number of unknown key ids in the time window.
 Default: 10  |
 | refresh\_rate\_limit\_time\_window\_ms | The time window to use when checking the maximum number of unknown key ids, in milliseconds.
 Default: 10000 |

+## Kibana Single Sign On

+The Kibana Plugin has OpenID support built in since version 14.
+Please refer to the [Kibana OpenID configuration](kibana_authentication_openid.md) for details.